 Opposition sympathizers at Thursday's rally near an air force base in eastern Caracas lambasted Chavez, accusing the leftist leader of trying to establish a Cubanstyle dictatorship in this South American nation of 24 million people.

-"This is an escalation of violence by the government, which has arrived the extreme of repression," said Carlos Feijoo, 88, a retired oil worker.
-"He wants to
+"This an escalation of violence by the government, which has arrived the extreme of repression,' said Carlos Feijoo, 88, a retired oil worker.
+"He wants to copy Fidel (Castro)."

-(Castro)."

-Fidel copy

-"This is an escalation of

-violence by the

-government, which has

-arrived at the extreme of

-repression."

-Carlos Feijoo

-retired oil worker

 Fedecamaras vice president Albis Munoz warned of another nationwide strike in response to the arrest.
 "Definitely there will be actions, and very strong actions," Munoz said.
 The Confederation of Venezuelan Workers also said a 12- or 24-hour stoppage was possible.

 Fernandez's wife, Sonia, spoke briefly with her husband and said he was in good condition at secret police headquarters.
 Fernandez was meeting with his attorneys, she said.
 Chavez supporters gathered near the headquarters and a downtown plaza to celebrate the arrest.
-"It's what had to be done.
-These opposition leaders tried to destroy the country, now they must be punished," said Tomas Ordonez, a 49-year-old taxi driver.
+'It's what had to be done.
+These opposition leaders tried to destroy the country, now they must be pun-ished," said Tomas Ordonez, a 49-year-old taxi driver.
 Carlos Fernandez called the strike with Carlos Ortega, president of the Venezuelan Workers Confederation - the country's largest labor union.
 Ortega was ordered to surrender on treason and instigating violence charges, magistrate Maikel Jose Moreno said, but the toughtalking labor boss said he would not turn himself in.
-"We have nothing to fear," Ortega told Globovision TV channel via telephone.
-"The only one who has a date with justice is the president."
-Chavez, who was elected in 1998 and re-elected in 2000, has accused the two opposition leaders of plotting to overthrow his government with the strike and by orchestrating "an economic coup."
-Chavez's allies justithe fied arrest.

-"Each member of the opposition must assume ... the legal consequences of acts of oil sabotage and the attempt to topple a legitimate government," ruling party leader Nicolas Maduro said.
-Opposition leaders called for more street protests and appealed Organization of American States, the United Nations and the Carter Center, run by former President Carter, for mediation.
-OAS Secretary General Cesar Gaviria said in a statement that Venezuelan judges have the autonomy to make such decisions, but they must respect constitutional norms and human rights.
-U.S. State Department spokesman Richard Boucher said officials in Washington worried that Fernandez's arrest could hinder efforts to end the stalemate between Venezuela's politi- TURKEY Parliament to vote on U.S. troops soon Associated Press ANKARA Brushing aside U.S. warnings that time is running out, Turkey's foreign minister said Thursday that a parliamentary vote on basing tens of thousands of U.S. troops for an Iraq war is unlikely before early next week.
-But Yasar Yakis left open the possibility the government could decide in principle earlier and leave the final authorization for next week.
-Economy Minister Ali Babacan was quoted as saving that the U.S.-Turkish dispute on the deployment could be resolved "within the coming days."
+We have nothing to fear," Ortega told Globovision TV channel via telephone.
+"The only one who has a date Parliament to vote on U.S. troops soon Associated Press ANKARA Brushing aside U.S. warnings that time is running out, Turkey's foreign minister said Thursday that a parliamentary vote on basing tens of thousands of U.S. troops for an Iraq war is unlikely before early next week But Yasar Yakis left open the possibility the government could decide in principle earlier and leave the final authorization for next week.
+Economy Minister Ali Babacan was quoted as saying that the U.S.-Turkish dispute on the deployment could be resolved "within the coming days.
 The standoff centers around a Turkish demand for billions of dollars in U.S. aid to offset losses in case of an Iraq war and comes as U.S. ships loaded with tanks and other armor awaited orders off the Turkish coast.
 Turkish leaders have said they will not agree to the deployment until the aid package is finalized.
 Secretary of State Colin Powell called Turkish Prime Minister Abdullah Gul on Wednesday, a move that emphasized how critical the issue is for the United States.
 In Washington, Powell said he expected an answer from Turkey by the end of Thursday.
-Asked when Turkey would send its reply, Yakis said: parliament."
-"There is no question of an answer going today," the Anatolia news agency report- A Turkish parliamentary committee met Thursday and made no decision to open parliament this week, meaning that without a special request from the government, the legislature will remain closed until Tuesday.
-"We have reached important results, however negotiations have not concluded yet, they are still ongoing," Yakis told legislators in par- "If needed we will submit a motion.
+Asked when Turkey would send its reply, Yakis said:

+There is no question of an answer going today," the Anatolia news agency report- A Turkish parliamentary committee met Thursday and made no decision to open parliament this week, meaning that without a special request from the government, the legislature will remain closed until Tuesday.
+"We have reached important results, however negotiations have not concluded yet, they are still ongoing," Yakis told legislators in parliament.
+"If needed we will submit a motion.
 We're not there yet," he added.